 Licences must be renewed where the licence is due to expire and must be in the same name as the previous licence.

-All appeals should be made to us in the first instance.
-You may also appeal to a residential property tribunal within 28 days of the decision being made.
+All appeals should be made to us in writing in the first instance.
+You may also appeal to the residential property tribunal within 28 days of the decision being made.
 Appeals can be made on the basis of a failed application, conditions attached to a licence or any decision to vary or revoke a licence.